ViriCruz/basic-catalogue-react/README.md

 ## Install
-Clone project and run
+Clone project and run:
 `npm install`
 `npm start`

-This will launch project on **localhost:3000**
+This will launch the project on **localhost:3000**

 ### How to use
-Browse the list of pokemon, everytime you want to see more details of pokemon in specific, just click on the pokemon.
-To filter pokemons by type, just select a category from the select dropdown above the pokemon's list.
+Browse the list of pokemon, every time you want to see more details of pokemon in specific, just click on the pokemon.
+To filter pokemon by type, just select a category from the select dropdown above the pokemon's list.

-## How to contribute and partipate
+## How to contribute and participate
-Fork this repo and submit a PR for review and potential merge to main branch.
-Feel free to leave feedback :smile:
+Fork this repo and submit a PR for review and potential merge to the main branch.
+Feel free to leave feedback. :smile:

 ## How to run tests
 If you want to use npm, run: